Avanade/OnRamp/README.md

 [`CodeGenPropertyAttribute`](./src/OnRamp/Config/CodeGenPropertyAttribute.cs) | Defines validation (`IsMandatory`, `IsUnique` and `Options`) and documentation for a property (non-collection).
 [`CodeGenPropertyCollectionAttribute`](./src/OnRamp/Config/CodeGenPropertyCollectionAttribute.cs) | Defines validation (`IsMandatory`) and documentation for a collection property.

-The configuration must also use the [Newtonsoft Json.NET serializer attributes](https://www.newtonsoft.com/json/help/html/SerializationAttributes.htm) as [Json.NET](https://www.newtonsoft.com/json/help) is used internally to perform all JSON deserialization.
+The configuration must also use the `System.Text.Json` [serializer attributes](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/customize-properties) as [`System.Text.Json`](https://learn.microsoft.com/en-us/dotnet/standard/serialization/) is used internally to perform all JSON deserialization.

 <br/>